whage/thesis/thesis.md

 it is necessary to keep in mind the low level details, like how data is structured in memory or how allocations take place in order to understand how the program might misbehave.

-Note that "language safety" can be achieved by static type checking but also by run-time checks, like array-bounds checking is performed by many languages during runtime.
+Note that "language safety" can be achieved by static type checking but also by run-time checks, like array-bounds checking which is performed by many languages during runtime.

 Chappell [@types-primer] says that a programming language or language construct is type-safe if it forbids operations that are incorrect for the types on which they operate.
 The author notes that some languages